Lia-droid/Lia-droid/README.md

 - 👩‍🔬 Hi, I’m @Lia-droid
 - 🔎 I’m interested in AI for ICU/outbreaks/disasters
-- 🌱 I’m currently working on my thesis
+- 📝 I’m currently working on my thesis
-- 🤝🏻 I’m looking to collaborate on Tech Health
 - 📫 How to reach me lia.graca@unifesp.br